cloudmesh/cloudmesh-installer/FAQ.md

 # FAQ

-## (Only for class students) How to report an issue to us in piazza

-Assume you have an issue with the cloudmesh install.

-a) It is not sufficient to send us a screenshot, send the ASCII text
-b) It is not sufficinent to just send the ASCII text, but you must

-   1) mention the OS
-   2) mention if you us pyenv or not
-   3) mention if you run in a VM
-   4) mention if you run cloudmesh in a container

-The reason is that dependent on the answer we will ask you to simply restarts as this is the easiest.

-## I used the curl install and get an issue

-I get

-    ModuleNotFoundError: No module named 'cloudmesh.management'
-    (ENV3) xxxx-MacBook-Pro:cm xxxx$

-A dependency is not yet met.
-You may be able to fix it with

-    cd cloudmesh-cloud
-    pip install -e .

-In case it does not, please use the `cloudmesh-installer` approach wich is more or less the same, but with much more advanced features.

 ## I followed the one line installer but it still did not work

 There may be a dependency issue between older installs.
 You could try to uninstall